NB: This article has been updated for Summer 2018

-This is the time of year when you start to hear about all the wacky and wonderful events that are happening in Britain over the summer.
+This is the time of year when you start to hear about all the wacky and wonderful summer events in the UK.
 Bog snorkelling, lawn mower racing or gravy wrestling anyone?
 I love our nation’s dedication to all things eccentric and weird – some of these events are traditions that go back years, in some cases centuries.
 I have put together a list of my 12 favourites for this summer.
 In chronological order, here they are:

 1 Gloucestershire Cheese Rolling

 Cheese rolling has been a tradition since the 1880’s – the official event was cancelled in 2010 due to health and safety concerns (there were a few too many people being carted off by St John’s Ambulance with broken and bruised bones) but people have still continued to descend on the site and create an ‘unofficial’ event.
 The cheese can’t actually be caught, the winner is the first person to cross the line at the bottom of the hill.

 2 World Custard Pie Championship

 Last year celebrated the 50th anniversary of the championship!
 Originally inspired by Charlie Chaplin, the competition has been going since 1967.
 Teams are made up of four people and points are scored depending on where you hit the member of the opposing team.
 What makes it all the more difficult is that you are only allowed to throw with your left hand…..

 9th June 2018